Best board games of 2022

 Cooperative play is a trait to look for in a board game if players don’t know each other well or want to enjoy the experience of competing in a game without the same magnitude of adversity that a free-for-all game might deliver.
 Most styles do employ cooperative mechanics in some form, and if you’re looking to place emphasis on this mechanic, there are many options that encourage or even necessitate some level of collaboration and tact to secure victory.
 The other obvious upshot of this mechanic is that it can tame some of the more ruthless would-be competitors and encourage them to play nice.

-Best cooperative play board game: Catan The Board Game
+Best cooperative play: Catan The Board Game

 Catan is a popular board game for ages 10 and up that requires players to build the most successful civilization on a semi-randomized board while coexisting and sharing space.
 This design relies on rolls of the dice and random encounters but requires players to collaborate for resources as well, making for a complex dynamic that players can alter at will.